All-optical correlated noisy channel and its application in recovering quantum coherence: Recovering quantum coherence via ACNC

 \subsection{Recovering quantum coherence of a TMSS}

-In the above, we have shown that the ACNC is able to recover the quantum coherence of a coherent state that undergoes a noisy channel.
-We now expand our model to the bipartite quantum system.
-For a two-mode quantum system $\hat{\rho}_{\rm{AB}}$, its total quantum coherence consists of two parts that are local coherence and correlated coherence~\cite{PhysRevA.94.022329}.
-The local coherence of $\hat{\rho}_{\rm{AB}}$ is given by
+In the above, we have shown that the ACNC is able to recover the quantum coherence of coherent states undergoing a noisy channel.
+We now generalize our model to bipartite quantum systems.
+For a two-mode quantum state $\hat{\rho}_{\rm{AB}}$, its total quantum coherence \(C_t(\hat\rho_\mathrm{AB}) \equiv \mathcal C(\hat\rho_\mathrm{AB})\) can be decomposed into two parts: the local coherence and the correlated coherence~\cite{PhysRevA.94.022329}.
+The local coherence of $\hat{\rho}_{\rm{AB}}$ is defined as